-- your full name and the class in which you are enrolled.
-You will complete makeup assignments during the last week of classes. - Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
-Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting. - Students who enroll in a course but have "Never Attended" by the official census date, which is February 3rd, 2015, will be administratively dropped by the Office of Admissions and Records and also dropped from this course.
-This student will received an X for the course. - Students are expected to submit every assignment by the deadline.
-If students fail to submit five assignments or more than that number of activities, they will be dropped from the course with an X. If the total number of missed assignments becomes more than five after the last drop date for the course, which is April 28th, those students will receive an F for the final course grade. - All students who miss no assignments, which are completed in their entirety and are submitted by the deadlines, and who miss only two class sessions and have notified me before the missed class or on the day of the missed absence as to why they will not be attending or did not attend, will have three additional points added to the final semester average.
+- "Punctual and regular class attendance is recommended for all students attending South Plains College.
+There are no excused absences.
+Students are responsible for all class work covered during absences from class even in cases in which they are able to satisfy the instructor that the absence was unavoidable" (South Plains College General Catalog). - Students are expected to submit every assignment by the deadline.
+If students fail to submit more than four assignments, they will be dropped from the course with an X. If the total number of missed assignments becomes more than four after the last drop date for the course, which is April 27th, those students will receive an F for the final course grade. - All students who miss no assignments, which are completed in their entirety and are submitted by the deadlines, and who miss only two class sessions and have notified me before the missed class or on the date of the missed class, will have four additional points added to the final semester average.

-Plagiarism and Cheating Policy:
+Plagiarism and Cheating Policy

-- "Complete honesty is required of the student in the presentation of any and all phases of course work.
-This idea applies to quizzes of whatever length as well to final examinations, to daily reports, and to term papers" (SPC General Catalogue 23). - Cheating: "Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade reports, illegal entry of unauthorized presence in an office are examples of cheating" (General Catalog 23). - Plagiarism: "Offering the work of another as one's own, without proper acknowledgements, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports, or other writings of a fellow student [or another person], is guilty of plagiarism" (General Catalog 23). - This instructor deems work as plagiarized if you fail to write your own essays, copy responses from another student's paper, or receive help from someone else to complete any assignment.
-These situations are some of the most common forms of plagiarism.
+• "Complete honesty is required of the student in the presentation of any and all phases of course work.
+This idea applies to quizzes of whatever length as well to final examinations, to daily reports, and to term papers" (SPC General Catalogue 23).

-• "Except in extreme cases, disciplinary action in cases of cheating or plagiarism will be handled by and at the discretion of the instructor, and, if necessary, in consultation with the departmental chairperson."
-If you turn in a plagiarized paper or any assignment, you will receive a θ for that assignment.
-If you and other students cheat on an assignment, all of you will receive a θ for the assignment.
+- Cheating: "Dishonesty of any kind on examinations or on written assignments, illegal possession of examinations, the use of unauthorized notes during an examination, obtaining information during an examination from the textbook or from the examination paper of another student, assisting others to cheat, alteration of grade reports, illegal entry of unauthorized presence in an office are examples of cheating" (General Catalog 23). - Plagiarism: "Offering the work of another as one's own, without proper acknowledgements, is plagiarism; therefore, any student who fails to give credit for quotations or essentially identical expression of material taken from books, encyclopedias, magazines and other reference works, or from the themes, reports, or other writings of a fellow student [or another person], is guilty of plagiarism" (General Catalog 23). - This instructor deems work as plagiarized if you fail to write your own essays, copy responses from another student's paper, or receive help from someone else to complete any assignment.
+These situations are some of the most common forms of plagiarism. - "Except in extreme cases, disciplinary action in cases of cheating or plagiarism will be handled by and at the discretion of the instructor, and, if necessary, in consultation with the departmental chairperson."
+If you turn in a plagiarized paper or any assignment, you will receive a 0 for that assignment.
+If you and other students cheat on an assignment, all of you will receive a 0 for the assignment.

-Disability Policy:
+Disability Policy